vahidzee/django-tutorials/week-2/README.md

 ## Part 0: Setup

 After cloning the repository, make sure you have everything setup properly (see [previous week's README](./Session-1.md) for instructions).
 Make sure you have everything installed `pip install -r requirements.txt` and that you are able to run the development server `python manage.py runserver`.

+If you are cloning the codes and not just applying the changes to the previous session's codes, you will need to create a new database (apply migrations) `python manage.py migrate`. (see [previous week's README](../week-1//README.md) for instructions).

 Our apps are already setup in our `settings.py` file, so we don't need to do anything there.
 We will be working in the `tweets` app, so make sure you are in the `tweets` directory.
 (We don't bother working with URLs in this tutorial, we did that last week).